 Sustainability is core to our investment philosophy and integrated into our investment process.
-We do not have a separate team that looks at sustainability - every investment team member analyses the sustainability positioning of a business, and is also responsible for engaging with companies.
+We do not have a separate team that looks at sustainability - every investment team member analyses the sustainability positioning of a business, and is also responsible for engagement and voting activities.

-We only invest in high-quality companies that contribute to, and benefit from, sustainable development.
+We only invest in high-quality companies that contribute to, and benefit from, sustainable development achieving positive social and environmental outcomes.
 We define development as sustainable if it furthers human development and has an ecological footprint that respects planetary boundaries.
 All members of the investment team sign our Hippocratic Oath, pledging to uphold the principles of stewardship.

 We approach sustainability as a means to mitigate risks and as a driver of investment returns.
 Integrating sustainability into our analysis is a natural extension of having a long-term investment horizon; the sustainability headwinds and tailwinds that affect companies are different to the shorter-term risks that businesses face.
 Our consideration of sustainability is holistic; it includes ESG but is more than ESG.
-We consider financial sustainability - conservatism around the balance sheet, for example - and stewardship by management - the treatment of all stakeholders through a crisis, for example - to be as essential to the sustainability positioning of a company as the product or service the company sells.
+For example, financial stability in the form of conservatism around the balance sheet, or the fair treatment of all stakeholders by management in the time of a crisis.
+We believe these considerations to be as important to the sustainability positioning of a company as the product or service it sells.